Billy-Dickson/Billy-Dickson.github.io/_posts/2025-03-25-Switching-From-Bash-To-Fish.md

 fish_config prompt save
 ```

-## Adding Paths and a Variables for Jekyll
+## Adding paths and variables

 This is a reminder to myself that might be helpful to others who develop websites using [Jekyll](https://jekyllrb.com/docs/installation/ubuntu/).

+Adding GEMS_HOME variable to so that [Jekyll](https://jekyllrb.com/docs/installation/ubuntu/) know where the Gem files are stored, see link above for more details.

 Open a terminal